Sandymiguel137/Deep_Learning_Project/README.md

 ## Model Story

-The model lives in [Model/](/home/sa165267/Desktop/AttackJuly14_Paper/Course_Project/Model).
-It follows the same spirit as the original complex-valued spatio-temporal GCN code in the parent repository, but adds the gated-attention mechanism described in the report.
+The model is a complex-valued spatio-temporal GCN that adds the gated-attention mechanism described in the report.

 The input is a complex voltage window: